-With the support of members and sponsors, URF is preparing to publish three documents to support municipal readiness for and deployment of Public-area Mobile Robots:
+With the support of members and sponsors, URF is preparing to publish a series of documents and workshops to support municipal readiness for and deployment of Public-area Mobile Robots.
+We will begin with:

 Executive Guide to Public-area Mobile Robots